jmd-dk/concept/_sources/parameters/physics.rst.txt

                       The default value sets :math:`\epsilon` to be :math:`3\,\%` of the mean inter-particle distance,
                       within each particle component separately.
-Here ``'N'`` is dynamically substituted for the number of of particles :math:`N` within the given component.
+Here ``'N'`` is dynamically substituted for the number of particles :math:`N` within the given component.

                       .. note::
                          The specified softening lengths are always comoving